 Strength and Weakness

-Among the weakest of traditional top organizational structures, the middle management can eventually become bigger and can use a large part of the revenue.
-In the lower-level structure, the strength and probability of low-level workers is sometimes unused or neglected due to strong rules instead of creative thinking.
+Among the weakest of traditional top organizational structures, middle management can eventually become bigger and can use a large part of the revenue.
+In the lower-level structure, the strength and probability of low-level workers are sometimes unused or neglected due to strong rules instead of creative thinking.